A00107408/AR-Optimal-Rubiks-Cube-solver/README.md

 # AR computer vision application for optimal Rubik's Cube solution in C#.
+AR computer vision (OpenCV) application for optimal Rubik's Cube solution in C#.

-User experience study of instruction formats in AR built in Unity targeting the Meta 2 AR headset.
+Quality of User Experience (UX / QoE) study of instruction formats in AR built in Unity targeting the Meta 2 AR headset.

 The application uses OpenCV (computer vision) to scan the current state of the Rubik's Cube, then calculates the optimal solution, which is presented to the AR use one step at a time as text instructions.